casualGamer-dev/Nuon/src/lib/conf/config.md

 ## Introduction

-Tor uses a shared, table-driven mechanism to handle its configuration (torrc) files and its state files.
+Nuon uses a shared, table-driven mechanism to handle its configuration (torrc) files and its state files.
 Each module can declare a set of named fields for these files, and get notified whenever the configuration changes, or when the state is about to be